-1. Anthony Esposito, Fluid Power with Applications, Pearson Education New Delhi, 2015

-2. S. R. Majumdar, Oil Hydraulics, Tata McGraw Hill Publishing Company Pvt Ltd. New Delhi,2014

-- 3. James L. Johnson, Introduction to Fluid Power, Delmar Thomson Learning, 2013 - 4.
-S. R. Majumdar, Pneumatic systems Principles and maintenance, Tata McGraw Hill - 5.
-Publishing Company Pvt Ltd. New Delhi, 2014. - 6.
-Andrew Parr, Hydraulics and Pneumatics, Jaico Publishing House, 2015 - 7. https://nptel.ac.in/courses/112105047
+- 1. Anthony Esposito, Fluid Power with Applications, Pearson Education New Delhi, 2015 - 2.
+S. R. Majumdar, Oil Hydraulics, Tata McGraw Hill Publishing Company Pvt Ltd. New Delhi, 2014 - 3.
+James L. Johnson, Introduction to Fluid Power, Delmar Thomson Learning, 2013 - 4.
+S. R. Majumdar, Pneumatic systems Principles and maintenance, Tata McGraw Hill Publishing Company Pvt Ltd. New Delhi, 2014. - 5.
+Andrew Parr, Hydraulics and Pneumatics, Jaico Publishing House, 2015 - 6. https://nptel.ac.in/courses/112105047 a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-THEORY OF MACHINES
+18MC405 THEORY OF MACHINES

-- To learn various mechanisms and find their velocity and acceleration - To perform force analysis and balancing of reciprocating engines - To understand the function of flywheel and to determine basic parameters of flywheel - To determine gear ratio for simple, compound, reverted and epicyclic gear train
+- To learn various mechanisms and find their velocity and acceleration - To perform force analysis and balancing of reciprocating engines - To understand the function of flywheel and to determine basic parameters of flywheel - To determine gear ratio for simple, compound, reverted and epicyclic gear train c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.